 SARAH: You mentioned in your book that “unconscious parenting” – dealing only with your child’s surface behaviors and not looking at the feelings beneath – can have long-term consequences.

+JON: In my work in the Stress Reduction Clinic, I see people all the time whose feelings were not respected when they were children.
+For many people, childhood was a time of betrayal, when one or both parents were out of control to some degree, raining down terror out of their own addictions, deep unhappiness, or ignorance – even when they loved their children.
 One woman, whom I describe in the book, attended a five-day mindfulness retreat with me.
 After a meditation session, she said she felt there were pieces of her missing, as if she were “Swiss cheese.”
 She realized she’d given parts of herself as a child to feed her parents – who had gone into a deep, lifelong depression after her sister died – and now she felt she couldn’t get them back.
+This is a chilling image, but it shows that the consequences of unconscious parenting can reverberate throughout the lives of the children.

 MYLA: These days we’re pushing our children to be independent so early that they’re really ending up being incredibly dependent.
 The whole cycle of addictive behaviors – of children reaching for alcohol, drugs, sex, or whatever – is a symptom of this dependency.
 Many young people use addictive behaviors to try to take the place of their deep need for love, nurturance, and for feeling as if they’re a part of something.